peterwwillis/clenv/README.md

 Normally you might use your operating system's package manager to install a program, but sometimes those packages don't exist or are out of date.
-*Extensions* fill that void by automating the process of downloading, installing and running specific versions of programs.
+*Extensions* fill that void by downloading, installing and running specific versions of programs.
+(There is no dependency management, so this is mostly for statically-compiled binaries)

 For convenience, *Extensions* also install a wrapper for your program in a common directory (`$HOME/.cliv/.bin/`) that you can add to your `$PATH`.
 This way you can automatically run the right version of your program.

-If a file `.EXTENSION-version` exists in the current or a parent directory, the contents of the file is the version of an *Extension* to install.
-If you specify a version in the `-E` option, this does not happen, and the `-W` option disable it entirely.
+If a file `.EXTENSION-version` exists in the current or a parent directory, the contents of the file becomes the version of an *Extension* to install.
+If you specify a version in the `-E` option, this does not happen, and the `-W` option disables it entirely.

 (Don't see an *Extension* you want?
-Check out the [.ext/](./.ext/) directory, cut me a Pull Request, I'll merge it!)
+Check out the [.ext/](./.ext/) directory, cut me a Pull Request, I'll merge it!
+Or create your own via a GitHub repository)

 ### How do I install and run a program?